 Why Should You Write a Thank You Note After Your Interview?

 As discussed, sending a thank-you email after an interview can be a decisive factor in distinguishing yourself from other candidates.
-This simple gesture reinforces your interest in the position and showcases your professionalism and gratitude.
+Following up after the interview not only reinforces your interest in the position but also showcases your professionalism and gratitude.

 Elements To Include in a Thank You Email After an Interview

-As already noted, post-interview thank-you emails are few and far between.
+As already noted, post-interview thank you emails are few and far between.
 Likely, you’ll be one of only a few candidates to write one.
-Thanks to this guide on how to send a thank you email after an interview, you’ll also write the best thank you possible.
+Thanks to this guide on how to send a thank you email after interviews, you’ll also write the best thank you possible.

 1. Email subject lines